 But when you’re trying to set rates for selling a service, it’s different.
 You aren’t buying a product and reselling it.
 You’re not paying a set amount for something, so it’s not nearly as easy to measure your costs.
 Your “cost” is the value of your time and knowledge and/or your staff’s time and knowledge.
 That’s all well and good, but placing a value on time and knowledge and making sure you get paid what you’re worth is pretty subjective.

-You’ll have ongoing expenses, too, for your phone service, Internet access, web hosting, and office supplies.
+You’ll have ongoing expenses, too, for your phone service, internet access, web hosting, and office supplies.
 Then there’s the money you pay an employee or virtual assistant to answer your phones, send out invoices, and do other chores.
-And there’s also the cost of employment taxes, (or self-employment tax if you’re self-employed), health insurance and other benefits.
+And there’s also the cost of employment taxes (or self-employment taxes if you’re self-employed), health insurance, and other benefits.
 The monthly cost of your email marketing service and the fees for all those Chamber of Commerce and other small business associations you belong to need to be accounted for, too.
-Membership fees and other networking costs can mount up.
+Membership fees and other networking costs can add up.

 Then, you might have to take clients out to dinner, upgrade your software, or have a computer repaired or replace a printer.
 These and other costs of running and managing your business all need to be accounted for, even though they can’t be allocated to any one job.

 The bottom line is that you’re not as different from product-oriented business owners as you might think.
 You, too, need to keep track of and control costs.